yunuskorkmaz/docs.tr-tr/docs/visual-basic/language-reference/statements/in-clause.md

 ms.locfileid: "74353585"
 ---
 # <a name="in-clause-visual-basic"></a>In Tümcesi (Visual Basic)
-Specifies the group that the loop variable is to traverse in a `For Each` loop, or specifies the collection to query in a `From`, `Join`, or `Group Join` clause.
+Döngü değişkeninin bir `For Each` döngüsünde gezeceği grubu belirtir veya bir `From`, `Join`veya `Group Join` yan tümcesinde Sorgulanacak koleksiyonu belirtir.

 ## <a name="remarks"></a>Açıklamalar
- The `In` keyword can be used in the following contexts:
+ `In` anahtar sözcüğü aşağıdaki bağlamlarda kullanılabilir:

  [For Each...Next Deyimi](../../../visual-basic/language-reference/statements/for-each-next-statement.md)